flimflam-austin/hugo-cms-test/content/quick_reads/20180304-russia-investigation/index.md

       How Did We Get Here?
     _key: card-1-69bafa00-4637-47ad-a691-67e7be25a403
   - order: 1
+    useCheckmark: false
     body: >-
       **MAY 2017:**

-      Former FBI Director **Robert Mueller** is appointed by the Deputy Attorney General Rod Rosenstein to lead an investigation into the Russian government’s efforts to interfere with America’s 2016 Presidential election
+      Former FBI Director**Robert Mueller** is appointed by the Deputy Attorney General Rod Rosenstein to lead an investigation into the Russian government’s efforts to interfere with America’s 2016 Presidential election